Dr. Gregg Nelson, Division Head

 The gynecologic oncologists are all actively involved in teaching at all levels of the education continuum.
 The Gynecologic Oncology Fellowship Training Program is fully accredited by the Royal College of Physicians and Surgeons of Canada.
 In 2013 we expanded our program to train five to six Fellows over the two to three year program.

-Senior residents in Obstetrics and Gynecology from the University of Calgary each spend three months on the gynecologic oncology service.
+Senior residents in Obstetrics & Gynecology from the University of Calgary each spend three months on the gynecologic oncology service.
 Chief residents also have the opportunity to be further trained in colposcopy and laser treatment of the lower genital tract.
 We accept visiting senior residents who are interested in gynecologic oncology for 1-2 month elective rotations.
 Residents from medical oncology, radiation oncology, diagnostic imaging and pathology also have mandatory rotations on the gynecologic oncology service.

 Undergraduate medical students from all medical schools in Canada complete electives on our gynecologic oncology service.
 In addition, our faculty are preceptors for undergraduate medical students at the University of Calgary in research and clinical electives.
-The gynecologic gynecologists continue to contribute to the core curriculum in oncology, the core curriculum in Obstetrics & Gynecology residency education, small group sessions in gynecologic oncology and in undergraduate teaching sessions in the reproductive course at the University of Calgary medical school.
+The gynecologic oncologists continue to contribute to the core curriculum in oncology, the core curriculum in Obstetrics & Gynecology residency education, small group sessions in gynecologic oncology and in undergraduate teaching sessions in the reproductive course at the University of Calgary medical school.

 Our division members provide expert sessions for local continuing medical education courses as well as at national and international meetings.